 Koi and lotus half sleeve by Ning Chula

-Not a Japanese tattoo style, but a different take on a traditional Japanese flower motif – the lotus as an ornamental lotus, by Ning Chula
+Not a Japanese tattoo style, but a different take on a traditional Japanese flower tattoo– the lotus as an ornamental lotus, by Ning Chula

 Lotus and snake half sleeve by Enku Shoji